trichards57/Lorem.Universal.NET/docs/lorem-class.rst

 Sentence(int wordCountMin, int wordCountMax)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creates a random sentence with *wordCountMin* to *wordCountMax* words.
+Returns a random sentence with *wordCountMin* to *wordCountMax* words.

 wordCountMin
   The minimum number of words per sentence